ctkjose/v-book/src/en/structs.md

 }
 ```

 In V a structure declaration is divided into sections according to the visibility and mutability of fields.
-We saw the section `mut:` for mutable fields, now we add a couble of additional sections for the possible combinations of visibility and mutability.
+We saw the section `mut:` for mutable fields, now we add a couple of additional sections for the possible combinations of visibility and mutability.
 Lets see an example:

 ```v
 // File accounts.v